Impact of the Collaborative Research Programme

-Since the Programme's inception in 1988, 484 grants have been awarded for a global financial commitment of almost Euro 20 million.
-In 2016, 21 new projects have been approved to maintain an equitable geographic and temporal distribution of grants.
+Since the Programme’s inception in 1988, 506 grants have been awarded for a global financial commitment of over Euro 20,5 million.
+In 2017, 22 new projects have been approved to maintain an equitable geographic and temporal distribution of grants.

 The Programme has continued to evolve through the ICGEB-OPS-RELAB CRP Programme (2004), the ICGEB-TWAS Joint Plant Biotechnology Programme (2006) and the ICGEB-TWAS-UNESCO/IBSP Joint Project (2009).

 A Return Grant, available to ICGEB Postdoctoral fellows returning to their home countries within three years from the commencement of the fellowship, was launched during the 2004/2005 academic year.
 The grant aims to ensure that the knowledge and skills acquired at ICGEB are transferred back to the ICGEB Member States through young scientists and by widening the ICGEB network of international collaborations.